nblockchain/geewallet/ReadMe.md

 ## Dev roadmap

-(Only intelligible if you're a GWallet developer):
+(Only intelligible if you're a contributor):
 - Switch to use https://github.com/madelson/MedallionShell in Infra.fs (we might want to use paket instead of nuget for this, as it's friendlier to .fsx scripts, see https://cockneycoder.wordpress.com/2017/08/07/getting-started-with-paket-part-1/, or wait for https://github.com/Microsoft/visualfsharp/pull/5850).
 - Study the need for ConfigureAwait(false) in the backend (or similar & easier approaches such as https://blogs.msdn.microsoft.com/benwilli/2017/02/09/an-alternative-to-configureawaitfalse-everywhere/ or https://github.com/Fody/ConfigureAwait ).